HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

     <span style="color:Beige">Serena</span> is injecting onto the island
     population via immigration programs,
     until the predetermined day when this goes public.

+  5. **Engineering bio-spieces for terraforming other planets and the Moon**
+    This could be done (?).
+    The question would be why,
+    especially considering the disconnection between other planets and Earth.
+    Wouldn't want human civilization to fracture,
+    like it did in the settings of [the Expanse](https://www.imdb.com/title/tt3230854) (2015-2022)...

   (To be extended and revised.)